schakko/Confluence-Mail-to-News-Plugin/Readme.md

 - For testing purposes I use Apache James 3.0 beta.
 Create a new domain (*./james-cli.sh adddomain "localhost"*) and create three accounts (*./james-cli.sh adduser "wiki@localhost" wiki && ./james-cli.sh adduser "test@localhost" test && ./james-cli.sh adduser "admin@localhost" admin*).
 Send an e-mail from user admin@localhost account.
 Currently I am doing this by hand with thunderbird.

 ## Contact
-If you have further questions don't hesitate to write my: confluence-mail2new@schakko.de / http://twitter.com/schakko
+If you have further questions don't hesitate to write me: confluence-mail2new@schakko.de / http://twitter.com/schakko